 all member companies will be covered by the codes.
 In addition, Trust

-Inns and New River Retail have already signed up and talks are taking
+Inns have signed up and talks are taking

 place with other companies that are not members of either of the two